Peter Wingrove Peter Wingrove @SmartAsDaddy

 petition.parliament.uk/petitions/751472

-My Story
+My Story Once upon a time.

-Read the full story ▼
+Read my story ▼

 In January 2025, I noticed something wasn’t right.
 My abdomen was swollen on one side.
 I’d been ignoring it for months — telling myself I was too young, too healthy.
 My wife Lynette finally insisted I see the GP.